borderForNoone/cypress-cucumber/README.md

 # Report

-The report is generated in the cloud: https://cloud.cypress.io/projects/snrn43/runs.
+The report is generated on the gitHub page: https://borderfornoone.github.io/cypress-cucumber/ You can also see the report in the cloud: https://cloud.cypress.io/projects/snrn43/runs.

 # CI

-Testing runs in GitHub actions and deploys a report in the cloud https://cloud.cypress.io/projects/snrn43/runs.
+Testing runs in GitHub actions and deploys a report on the gitHub page: https://borderfornoone.github.io/cypress-cucumber/.